Section 1.1. Name. The name by which the Corporation shall be known is Adult Learning Program, Inc. (the "Corporation" or "ALP").

 Section 3.12.
 Participation in Meetings by Telephone.
 In the event that a member of the board cannot attend a meeting in person, he or she may participate in the meeting by telephone, as long as the member requested such telephonic participation of the Co-Chairs in advance of the meeting, as long as everyone:at the meeting can hear every other person participating in the meeting, and if so, such participation by telephone shall constitute attendance at the meeting by such director.

 Section 4.1.
 Title and Duties.
-The officers of the Corporation shall be the Board of Directors Co-Chairs, Vice-Chairs for Curriculum , Secretary and Treasurer, or other officers whenever they determine that these other officers are desirable.
+The officers of the Corporation shall be the Board of Directors CoChairs, Co-Chairs for Curriculum , Secretary and Treasurer, or other officers whenever they determine that these other officers are desirable.
 The duties of each officer shall be the duties prescribed by these Bylaws and those prescribed by the Board.
 Officers shall serve without compensation.

 Section 4.3.
-Vice-Chairs for Curriculum.
-The Vice-Chairs for Curriculum shall chair the Curriculum Committee, shall advise the Board of Directors on the academic direction and concerns of the Corporation and in the absence of the Co-Chairs, shall perform their duties and such other duties as may be required of them by the Co-Chairs.
+Co-Chairs for Curriculum.
+The Co-Chairs for Curriculum shall chair the Curriculum Committee, shall advise the Board of Directors on the academic direction and concerns of the Corporation and in the absence of the Board of Directors Co-Chairs, shall perform their duties and such other duties as may be required of them by the Board of Directors Co-Chairs.

-Section 4.4.
-Treasurer.
-The Treasurer shall be the financial officer of the Corporation, shall report on the financial affairs of the Corporation at Board of Directors meetings, prepare the annual budget for the Board of Directors and membership approval, and shall perform such other duties as may be required of him/her by the Co-Chairs.
-The Treasurer shall have the care and custody of and be responsible for the funds of the Corporation, shall keep the fiscal accounts and general ledger of the Corporation, including an account of all moneys received or paid out and shall make monthly reports to the Board on the financial condition of the Corporation.
+a) The Treasurer shall be the financial officer of the Corporation, shall report on the financial affairs of the Corporation at Board of Directors Meetings, prepare the annual budget for the Board of Directors and membership approval, and shall perform such other duties as may be required of him/her by the Co-Chairs.
 The Treasurer shall prepare or have prepared a balance sheet and statement of income showing the financial condition of the Corporation on an annual basis.
 The financial statements shall be presented to the Board at the Annual Meeting and shall be deposited at the principal office of the Corporation and kept there for at least ten years.
 Upon request of the Board, the Treasurer will provide these statements to an outside auditor for verification before presentment.
 The Treasurer may endorse checks, notes and other obligations on behalf of the Corporation, for collection only.
 The Treasurer shall have custody of the stock, securities or other investment instruments owned by the Corporation, and shall have the power to endorse them for transfer on behalf of the Corporation.